Assaults in prisons

 Corrections takes its responsibility to operate prisons that are safe for staff, prisoners, visitors, and the public extremely seriously.
 No violence towards staff or prisoners will be tolerated in prisons, and we expect any prisoner using such behaviour to be held to account for their actions.
 This can include facing internal and criminal charges.

 Prisons can be volatile environments and a number of highly complex factors contribute to violence in prison.
-Despite fluctuations in the prison population in recent years, the proportion of those in prison with a tendency to commit violence has increased.
-More than 80% of the prison population have had convictions for violence in their offending histories, and around 37% have a gang affiliation which is a known predictor of violence.
+In recent years, the proportion of those in prison with a tendency to commit violence has increased.
+More than 80% of the prison population have had convictions for violence in their offending histories, and around 39% have a gang affiliation which is a known predictor of violence.
 Gang members are over-represented in acts of disorder and violence in prison and are known to incite other people in prison to carry out violent acts on behalf of the gangs.
 A growing proportion of the prisoner population are on remand, and there is a strong statistical association between remand status and incidents of assault within prison.

 Although the threat of violence is not something we can eliminate entirely, we are committed to doing everything possible to minimise this risk and provide the safest environment possible for staff and prisoners.